 Because studies of antiperspirants and deodorants and breast cancer have provided conflicting results, additional research is needed to investigate this relationship and other factors that may be involved.

 People who are concerned about their breast cancer risk are encouraged to talk with their doctor.
-More information about breast cancer risk can be found in What You Need To Know About™ Breast Cancer, or in the PDQ® Prevention Summary for Patients on Breast Cancer.
+More information about breast cancer risk can be found in the PDQ® Prevention Summary for Patients on Breast Cancer.

 - Darbre PD.
 Underarm cosmetics and breast cancer.
 Journal of Applied Toxicology 2003; 23(2):89–95.
 [PubMed Abstract]